Have a free weekend and want to do something exciting? Well I have the itinerary for you!

 I keep a list of all my summer essentials and favorite finds on this guide here.
 I am constantly updated it after every warm destination – tried, true & tested!
 I also have a list of my 10 travel essentials I can’t live without, you can read those here!

 The top 3 things I recommend for specifically for this trip are:

 1. Blanket for picnic at Horseshoe Bend will enhance all your photos and make watching sunset a lot more enjoyable!
 You can get blankets from several stores, including Amazon.
 Click here for a lightweight travel blanket.

 2. Wide angle phone clip on that will capture the beauty of Horseshoe bend in one shot.
 This canyon is massive and pictures really don’t do it justice!
 It’s almost impossible to capture the entire bend using your I-Phone without a wide angle lens attachment.
 This one is extremely affordable and compatible with newer I-Phones!

 3. Light jacket, Antelope Canyon can turn into a wind tunnel!

 Horseshoe Bend Tips

-We went at sunset and it was beautiful!
-I’ve read sunrise is equally as beautiful especially because you practically get the canyon to yourself.
+Seeing Horseshoe bend at sunset is absolutely beautiful!
+I’ve read sunrise is equally as beautiful especially because you practically get the canyon to yourself!
 If you are feeling extra adventurous, you could see it again on the morning of Day 2 so you can experience sunset and sunrise!
 Comment below and let me know what time you think is better.

 Antelope Canyon Tips